robinwesterback/deploy-react-app/README.md

 ![alt text](mockups/projects-page1.png "Footer")

 ### Strategy
-The goal with the website is to provide quick and easy access to the functions, tools and information it provides.
+The goal with the application is to provide quick and easy access to the functions, tools and recourses it provides.
 The design should fit the purpose and follow Megapixels brand and graphic guidelines.
-The foundation of the website should be good with room for improvement for future updates/releases.
+The foundation of the application should be solid with room for improvement for future updates/releases.

 ### Scope
 The users should be able to use a fully functioning application for calculating ROI including support if needed.